 As much as we are into our community, we are equally into its music.
 We live it.
 We breathe it.

-Yes, we are still a not-for-profit organization; no one involved with the Music Festival will make a dime from this event.
-All of the money we make from the Festival (from fundraising events; sponsors; donations; and ticket, merchandise, and alcohol sales) is used to produce the Festival, either to pay for this year or to be put towards the 2015 event.
+Yes, we are a not-for-profit organization; no one involved with the Music Festival will make a dime from this event.
+All of the money we make from the Festival (from fundraising events; sponsors; donations; and ticket, merchandise, and alcohol sales) is used to produce the Festival, either to pay for this year or to be put towards the next years event.
 In addition, as mentioned, we will be donating a significant portion of any profits over our total operating costs to the music programs of the Tiller School and Beaufort Elementary School.
 The BMF is proud to support Music in Schools!

 Kids of all ages are encouraged to come out and celebrate this wonderful weekend.
 Kids are also encouraged to bring their parents to the family fun area!
 Thanks to the good folks at Oceanside Pediatrics for sponsoring the family area and to the teachers and volunteers of Beaufort Elementary and the Tiller School for their hard work!